rifflearning/business-analytics/README.md

 ## View the Dashboard

-Once you navigate to port 3000, you will be shown the metabase homepage.
+Once you navigate to http://localhost:3000, you will be shown the metabase sign-in promt.
+Ask a developer for the login credentials.
+Once logged in, you will be presented with the metabase homepage.
 I have pinned the Mattermost dashboard to the top, under the heading 'Start Here'.
 If you click on it, you will be taken to the dashboard, which shows all of the questions, and a brief summary of each.